 The real estate business in Brooklyn is one of the most expensive in the country, but it is also the number one most popular market in the country and number two globally, behind only London.
 If you aren’t looking to build an empire, maybe Brooklyn isn’t your place.
 Then again, it is the most promising market in the country just because it is in New York.
 So, even if you are looking for a one-off investment, why not invest in real estate here?

 Because living expenses are very high in Brooklyn, there’s always the option of getting a turnkey property.
 A turnkey property is a unit that is fully furnished and renovated.
-All you have to do is purchase it and rent out the unit.
-This is especially helpful for buying properties in Brooklyn while living in another city.
+After that, all you have to do is purchase it and rent out the unit which is especially helpful for buying properties in Brooklyn while living in another city.
 This process can be done by yourself, or you can always hire a property management company to find tenants, collect rent, and more.
 Some market stats for Brooklyn:

 - Median Property Price: $1,110,259